yostane/lectures/docs/blog/posts/kotlinscript.md

 JBang supports all scripting features of `*.main.kts` with these additions:

-- *File extension is .kt*: keeping the same extension as our usual Kotlin files.
+- *File extension is .kt*: the same extension as regular Kotlin files.
 Thus, the file must have a main method.
 - *Templates*: the ability to create scripts from predefined models.
-- *Include other sources*: very useful if you want to share code between scripts.
+- *Include other sources*: useful for sharing code between scripts.
-- *Include resources*: if your code has resources, such as an app icon, or a translation file.
+- *Include resources*: if the code has resources, such as an app icon or a translation file.
-- *Compiler and runtime options*: For customizing the behavior of the compiler and the runtime.
+- *Compiler and runtime options*: for customizing the behavior of the compiler and the runtime.

-The following script illustrates a Quarkus Rest server written in Kotlin using JBang.
+The following script demonstrates a Quarkus REST server written in Kotlin using JBang.
 It uses the `//DEPS` feature to include dependencies.

 ```kotlin